 - 7.1 No Member shall solicit or accept any gift, or accept or receive a fee, advance, cash or personal benefit that is directly or indirectly connected with his or her duties of office.
-For the purposes of this provision, any gift provided to a Member's child, parent or spouse with the Member's knowledge shall be deemed to be a gift accepted by that Member; - 7.2 The Municipality recognizes that moderate hospitality and participation in charitable non-profit fundraising and business events is an accepted facet of community participation and business relationships.
-Accordingly, the following types of gifts are recognized as exceptions to the prohibition in Section 7.1: - a) gifts that are received as an incident of protocol or social obligation that normally and reasonably accompany the responsibilities of the office; - token gifts such as souvenirs, mementoes and commemorative gifts that are given in recognition of service on a committee for speaking at an event or representing the Municipality at an event; - c) communications to the offices of a Member including subscriptions to newspapers and periodicals; - d) compensation authorized by law; - e) political contributions that are offered accepted and reported in accordance with applicable law; - f) services provided without compensation by persons volunteering their time;
+For the purposes of this provision, any gift provided to a Member's child, parent or spouse with the Member's knowledge shall be deemed to be a gift accepted by that Member: - 7.2 The Municipality recognizes that moderate hospitality and participation in charitable non-profit fundraising and business events is an accepted facet of community participation and business relationships.
+Accordingly, the following types of gifts are recognized as exceptions to the prohibition in Section 7.1:

-- g) gifts of admission to dinner, charity fundraisers, banquets, receptions, ceremonies, cultural events, sporting events, business galas, political events and similar events if the Member's attendance serves a legitimate municipal purpose; and - h) reasonable payment for participation in or organizing any reception, dinner, gala, golf tournament, or similar event to support charitable causes or a political fundraising event and food, lodging, transportation or entertainment from a not for profit non-government organization. - 7.3 Within 30 days of receipt of any gift described in Section 7.2, Members shall file a disclosure statement with the Integrity Commissioner for any gift that exceeds \$200 in value.
+- a) gifts that are received as an incident of protocol or social obligation that normally and reasonably accompany the responsibilities of office; - b) token gifts such as souvenirs, mementoes and commemorative gifts that are given in recognition of service on a committee for speaking at an event or representing the Municipality at an event; - c) food and beverages consumed at lunches dinners charity fundraisers banquets receptions ceremonies or similar events if the Member's attendance serves a legitimate municipal purpose; - d) communications to the offices of a Member including subscriptions to newspapers and periodicals; - e) compensation authorized by law; - f) political contributions that are offered accepted and reported in accordance with applicable law; - g) services provided without compensation by persons volunteering their time; - h) gifts of admission to dinner, charity fundraisers, banquets, receptions, ceremonies, cultural events, sporting events, business galas, political events and similar events if the Member's attendance serves a legitimate municipal purpose; and - i) reasonable payment for participation in or organizing any reception, dinner, gala, golf tournament, or similar event to support charitable causes or a political fundraising event and food, lodging, transportation or entertainment from a not for profit non-government organization. - 7.3 Within 30 days of receipt of any gift described in Section 7.2, Members shall file a disclosure statement in accordance with the format set forth in Appendix A attached with the Integrity Commissioner for any gift that exceeds \$200 in value.
 If the value of any gift described in Section 7.2 exceeds \$500 or if the total value of such gifts received from any one source during one calendar year exceeds \$1,000, the Member shall file a disclosure statement with the Integrity Commissioner within 30 days of the receipt of the gift.
-Every disclosure statement shall indicate: - a) the nature of the gift; - b) its source and date of receipt; - c) the circumstances under which it was received; and - d) its estimated value. - 7.4 Every disclosure statement to the Integrity Commissioner and as anticipated in 7.3 above shall be a matter of public record. - 7.5 The Integrity Commissioner shall report to Council annually on all gifts received by Members that are disclosed in accordance with Section 7.2). - 7.6 The Integrity Commissioner shall examine every disclosure statement filed with them to ascertain whether the receipt of the gift might in their opinion create a conflict between a private interest and the public duties of the Member. - 7.7 If the Integrity Commissioner makes a preliminary determination of a conflict the Member shall be asked to justify receipt of the gift. - 7.8 If the Integrity Commissioner determines that receipt of the gift was prohibited, they shall report the findings to Council.
+Every disclosure statement shall indicate: - (i) the nature of the gift; - (ii) its source and date of receipt; - (iii) the circumstances under which it was received; and - (iv) its estimated value. - 7.4 Every disclosure statement to the Integrity Commissioner and as anticipated in 7.3 above shall be a matter of public record. - 7.5 The Integrity Commissioner shall report to Council annually on all gifts received by Members that are disclosed in accordance with Section 7.2(j). - 7.6 The Integrity Commissioner shall examine every disclosure statement filed with him or her to ascertain whether the receipt of the gift might in her or his opinion create a conflict between a private interest and the public duties of the Member.

+- 7.7 If the Integrity Commissioner makes a preliminary determination of a conflict the Member shall be asked to justify receipt of the gift. - 7.8 If the Integrity Commissioner determines that receipt of the gift was prohibited, he or she shall report the findings to Council.

-INTERACTION WITH THE PUBLIC, OTHER MEMBERS & STAFF
+PART 8: INTERACTION WITH THE PUBLIC, OTHER MEMBERS AND STAFF